-- Encrypts traffic exchanged with the corporate headquarters (denoted by address book entry Headquarters) - Uses a VPN named To_HQ:
+- Encrypts traffic exchanged with the corporate headquarters (denoted by address book entry Headquarters) - Uses a VPN named To\HQ:

-Specifies the URL filtering profile that you are binding to the specified policy.
+Specifies the Web-filtering profile that you are binding to the specified policy.
 Only one URL profile can be linked to a policy.
-Use this command when configuring the integrated URL filtering feature.
-For information about this feature, refer to the Concepts & Examples ScreenOS Reference Guide.
+Use this command when configuring the integrated Web-filtering feature.
+For information about this feature, see the Concepts & Examples ScreenOS Reference Guide.

-Enables URL filtering on the security device.
+Enables Web filtering on the security device.